-With a regular season of over 70 games, playing fantasy basketball can sound like a lot of work.
+With a regular season of 72 games, playing fantasy basketball can sound like a lot of work.

 We kept that in mind when building fantasy basketball on Sleeper.